Armand Jean d'Allonville

 Armand Jean d'Allonville (13 July 1732, Dommartin-le-Saint-Père, Toul diocese, Champagne – 24 January 1811, London) was a French nobleman from an old family in Beauce.
-He was nicknamed le balafré and served as maréchal des Camps et des armées du Roi, commander of the exiled Les Gentilshommes de la province de Champagne, then those of Brittany and the régiment d'Allonville.
+He was nicknamed le balafré ("Scarface") and served as maréchal des Camps et des armées du Roi, commander of the exiled Les Gentilshommes de la province de Champagne, then those of Brittany and the régiment d'Allonville.

 Family

 He was a member of the Oysonville-Arnancourt branch of the Allonville family, named after their fiefdoms in Beauce, then in Champagne.
-He was one of the sons of marquis Edmé d'Allonville (1694–1783) and the brother of Antoine Charles Augustin d'Allonville, killed defended the Tuileries Palace on the journée du 10 août 1792, and of count Jean-Nicolas d’Allonville de Mellet, officers of the Chevaliers de la couronne, killed in the Armée de Condé on 2 December 1793 at the battle of Berstheim, the first émigré and Austrian victory over the French, to save the life of the duc d'Enghien Louis Antoine de Bourbon-Condé.
+He was one of the sons of Marquis Edmé d'Allonville (1694–1783) and the brother of Antoine Charles Augustin d'Allonville, who was killed defended the Tuileries Palace in the insurrection of 10 August 1792, and of Count Jean-Nicolas d’Allonville de Mellet, officers of the Chevaliers de la couronne, killed in the Army of Condé on 2 December 1793 at the Battle of Berstheim, the first émigré and Austrian victory over the French, while protecting the Louis Antoine, Duke of Enghien.